Which mobile provider is best for holidays?

 For customers travelling outside Vodafone’s 50 roam-free destinations, Vodafone has a rather bitter-sweet offering called 'Roam-further'.
 If you use your phone in any of its 60 Roam-further destinations, which include the likes of Australia, Canada and the US, you’ll automatically be charged £5 but can then use your bundled minutes, messages and data, and if you run out you’ll be charged the same as you would in the UK.

 This could work out well for medium-to-heavy mobile phone use, but bear in mind that any use of your phone - making a single call, sending one text message, or downloading an email - would cost £5.
-For those who barely use their phone abroad, or only want it for emergencies, this could prove costly – but the upside is you’ll only pay £5 if you do use your phone in this way.
+For those who barely use their phone abroad, or only want it for emergencies, this could prove costly.

 O2

 O2 takes a slightly different approach, with 'O2 Travel', which covers 62 additional destinations outside Europe.
-This costs from £3.99 per day for Turkey, and £4.99 everywhere else, and for this you get 120 minutes of calls, 120 texts and unlimited data.
+This costs from £3.99 per day for Turkey, and £4.99 everywhere else, and for this you get 120 minutes of calls, 120 texts and unlimited data, though this is slowed after the first 200MB.
 Similarly, it is triggered if you use your phone to call, text, or use data.
 O2 Travel is classed as a 'Bolt On', and you’ll need to activate it before you go away, or be stuck paying standard roaming rates.

 EE

-EE offers a range of add-ons for travellers.
+EE offers a range of add-ons for travellers that you can opt into.
 'Travel Data Pass' offers pay-monthly customers 500MB of data for £4 per day in American and Canada, and £5 per day in Australia, China, India, Mexico, New Zealand, South Africa, Thailand, Turkey and UAE.
-You can opt in here by texting TRAVEL to 150.

 You can also buy a 'World Select Talk and Text' add-on for £5 per day, which gives you unlimited calls and texts if you’re roaming in the US, Canada, Turkey, Australia or the UAE.
-Opt into this by texting WORLD to 150.

 There are also additional data add-ons that start at £4 for 40MB for both pay-monthly and pay-as-you-go customers – these can only be purchased when abroad, and you should be sent a text when you arrived showing your options.